ojd2/CS4201_GC/README.md

 to implement and it would allow us to adapt to multiple n++ generation heaps.
 G0... -> Gn

-Starting off, the idea was to have a function which created an empty array of heaps.
+Starting off, the idea was to have a function that created an empty array of heaps.

 For example: